-While watching events in the US and globally over the past 6-7 years, I realized that there’s not a lot of empathy out there although many claim to practice what Brene Brown and other psychologists teach.
+While watching events in the US and globally over the past 6-7 years, I realized that there’s not a lot of empathy out there, although many claimed to practice what Brene Brown and other psychologists teach.
 There seemed to be a societal disconnect between empathy, emotion, compassion, human rights, and justice.
 The pandemic demonstrated to me how disconnected we were.
 And this went beyond social media, politics, or other excuses people had at the time.
 Rather than coming together during a crisis, too many isolated themselves.
 Although we were quarantined in our homes, we had digital communication systems, phones, web conferences, and more.
 Yet many didn’t connect.

 I know that I isolated myself from others because I couldn’t witness watching people’s mental health unravel in various ways.
 Over time, I witnessed my own decline partly due to the isolation but mostly after watching a large segment of the population refusing to understand why the protests were happening.
-Many refused to accept that accelerationists (or white supremacists who believe that their future lies in the system crashing down - more at ADL’s site.) attended Black Lives Matter (BLM) protests to incite violence and in the end, lay blame on BLM for everything.
+Many refused to accept that accelerationists (or white supremacists who believe that their future lies in the system crashing down - more at ADL’s site.) attended Black Lives Matter (BLM) protests to incite violence and, in the end, lay blame on BLM for everything.
 Many more refused to accept that the police forces weren’t prepared for these protests and often re-enacted exactly what the protests were fighting to stop.
 Many on the right would complain about the lack of order and refused to hear the complete story about what was happening regarding injustice.
 They didn’t seem interested in equal justice for all.

-Another difficult moment for me was when the voter redistricting maps were being drawn and the voter rights issues were hotly debated.
-I noticed that many in the US acted like nothing was happening and it seemed like few gathered to fight the cause.
+Another difficult moment for me was when the voter redistricting maps were being drawn, and the voter rights issues were hotly debated.
+I noticed that many in the US acted like nothing was happening, and it seemed like few gathered to fight the cause.
 That fight wasn’t getting the momentum that it needed.
 It was at that moment that I realized how many didn’t see how they were part of a larger effort to fight for human rights and justice.
 No one person could do this alone, especially if it isn’t that important to the larger population.
 It was hard to watch.

-I now view compassion as an action and I believe that you can create a process filled with compassion in work environments, guiding people back to love even if they aren’t feeling empathy or sympathy.
+I now view compassion as an action, and I believe that you can create a process filled with compassion in work environments, guiding people back to love even if they aren’t feeling empathy or sympathy.
 They will get there if there are constructed actions or opportunities to remind them of this.
 You can build curiosity into these processes to help people get their love muscles working again.
 Further, practicing the act of self-compassion is a path to social activism.
 You can’t love and be compassionate without wanting justice and equity for everyone.

-There lived an old farmer who had worked in his fields for many, many years.
+There lived an old farmer who had worked in his fields for many years.
 One day, his horse bolted away.
 His neighbors dropped in to commiserate with him.
 “What awful luck,” they tut-tutted sympathetically, to which the farmer only replied, “We’ll see.”

 Once more, the neighbors came by to express their sympathies for this stroke of bad luck.
 “We’ll see,” said the farmer politely.

-The neighbors patted the farmer on his back – how lucky he was to not have his son join the army!
+The neighbors patted the farmer on his back – how lucky he was not to have his son join the army!
 “We’ll see,” was all that the farmer said!

 (You may be wondering how does this apply to work environments?
 We’ll get to that in a bit.)